-The easiest way to dress was to bring midi or maxi dresses that were sleeveless.
-Then I brought a long sleeved button up shirt to put on top when we were near people.
-Some cabs don’t have air conditioning and being able to get rid of sleeves was a dream come true.
+The easiest way to dress is to wear midi or maxi dresses that are sleeveless.
+Then carry a long sleeved button up shirt to put on top when near other people.
+Many cabs don’t have air conditioning and being able to get rid of sleeves will be a godsend.
 You can also wear t-shirts with pants or long skirts.
 Just make sure they aren’t low cut showing cleavage.
 You can also pack this Mini Fan.

 What you wear in Cairo might be different than other parts of your trip.
 Cairo is a big city with great restaurants and nightlife.
 You can wear what you would typically wear for a night out as long as it is conservative.
 There is no dress code per se in Egypt.